-In the rapidly developing situation, MACS has made emergency grants of £2,000 each to the Chilema Lay Training Centre at Malosa and to each of the three Anglican boarding schools in the Dioceses of Lake Malawi and Upper Shire in order to cover such on-going expenses as security staff and electricity until such time as students return and school fees are paid.
-This is on top of the £6,000 which was sent to Anglican hospitals for cleaning materials and Personal Protection Equipment at the start of the pandemic.
-A Post-Covid Support Fund of £10,000 has been set on one side in order to aid the necessary reconstruction of medical and educational services in the country once the worst of the virus has run its course
+In a rapidly developing situation, MACS has made emergency grants of £2,000 each to the Chilema Lay Training Centre at Malosa and to each of the three Anglican boarding schools in the Dioceses of Lake Malawi and Upper Shire.
+This is in order to assist in on-going expenses until the planned re-opening of all educational institutions 13th July.
+This came on top of the £6,000 which was sent to Anglican hospitals for cleaning materials and Personal Protection Equipment at the start of the pandemic.
+A Post-Covid Support Fund of £10,000 has been set on one side in order to aid the necessary reconstruction of medical and educational services in the country once the worst of the virus has run its course.

-A nationwide lockdown, originally planned to come into effect on Saturday, 17th April, has been postponed indefinitely pending a Supreme Court decision concerning appropriate provision for the informal sector of the economy which makes up around 89% of Malawians in work.
+A nationwide lockdown, originally planned to come into effect on Saturday,17th April, was postponed indefinitely by the Supreme Court because of lack of provision for the informal sector of the economy which makes up around 89% of Malawians in work.
 However, all schools, bars, and restaurants have been closed.
 Gatherings of more than 100 people are banned.
 How that ban will affect political rallies in the run-up to the 23rd June election remains unclear.

 The BBC reported that on 29th April, President Peter Mutharika announced an emergency cash transfer programme for the people worst affected by Covid-19.
 Eligible households will receive a monthly payment of 35,000 Malawian kwacha ($47; £38) by mobile cash transfer starting in May.